tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-200-number-of-islands.md

 ---
-title: 200.
+title: LeetCode 200.
 Number of Islands
 description: Given a 2D binary grid which represents a map of land and water, return the number of islands.
 ---